 Five benefits of flexible electronics for displays and sensors

-Flexible electronics isn’t a new technology, but it has achieved a remarkable progress over the past years and its importance to other industries has increased.
-IDTechEx analysts forecast that the total market for printed, flexible and organic electronics will grow from $29.28 billion in 2017 to $73.43 billion in 2027.
+Flexible electronics isn’t a new technology, but it has achieved a remarkable progress over the past years and has become increasingly important to many sectors such as consumer electronics, automotive, retail and healthcare.
+IDTechEx analysts forecast that the total market for printed, flexible and organic electronics will grow from $31.7 billion in 2018 to $77.3 billion in 2029.

-Flexible electronics is a technology that allows you to build electronic circuits on flexible plastic substrates thus making them bendable and stretchable.
-Flexible electronics enables new product paradigms that aren’t possible with conventional semiconductors and glass substrates.
-Here I explore some of the attributes of flexible electronics that make it so attractive to product designers and consumers alike.
+Flexible electronics is a technology that allows you to build electronic circuits on flexible substrates thus making them bendable and stretchable.
+It enables new product paradigms that aren’t possible with conventional semiconductors and glass substrates.
+Here we explore some of the attributes of flexible electronics that make this tech attractive to product designers and consumers alike.

 Light and thin

-Using a plastic substrate (instead of glass) in combination with organic transistors helps make the whole stack very thin.
-For example at FlexEnable we use low-cost plastic substrates such as PET and TAC which are just a fraction of a tenth of a millimetre thick.
-As a result the entire OLCD we have developed is just 0.3mm thick (without the backlight).
 Display thickness and weight are especially important features for applications that require large area displays such as automotive and digital signage.
+Using a flexible substrate (instead of glass) in combination with organic transistors helps make the whole stack very thin.
+For example at FlexEnable we use low-cost bio-based substrates such as TAC (tri acetyl cellulose) which are just a fraction of a tenth of a millimetre thick.
+As a result the entire OLCD is just 0.3mm thick (without the backlight).
+Moreover, the thinness and flexibility of OLCD enables bezel-less displays through curved edges and folded borders.
+This brings huge value in applications like notebooks and tablets where borderless means bigger displays for the same sized device.
+The extreme thinness of TAC substrates also brings optical advantages to OLCD.

 One property of flexible electronics which deserves to be highlighted is their robustness.
-This makes a great difference for applications such as wearables, tablets and other consumer electronics which traditionally feature glass-based displays.
-Incorporating an unbreakable active plastic display could become a unique selling point for consumers.
+This makes a great difference for applications such as wearables, notebooks and other consumer electronics which traditionally feature glass-based displays or sensors.
+Incorporating an unbreakable, glass-free active matrix display could become a unique selling point for consumers.

 The processes and materials for manufacturing flexible electronics differ, but the aim is to make them lower cost than conventional electronics.
 Roll to roll printing has been long considered the ultimate approach to the cost-effective manufacture of electronics over large and small areas.
 It will remove the waste of materials currently incurred in factories and will drive product costs down.
 However, there are a few steps to overcome before roll to roll printing becomes the norm.

 At FlexEnable we have developed a practical approach to the cost-effective manufacture of flexible electronics for flexible displays and sensors.
-Our processes are compatible with existing flat panel display lines meaning that most of the existing equipment can be reused.
-A maximum processing temperature below 100°C allows for the use of lower cost plastic substrates (e.g. PET) and minimises distortion (improve yield), whilst enabling a low cost, high yield method of handling flexible substrates (Read our blog post on taking flexible displays from lab to fab).
+Our processes are compatible with existing flat panel display lines meaning that all of the existing equipment can be reused.
+A maximum processing temperature below 100°C allows for the use of lower cost flexible substrates (e.g. TAC) and minimises distortion (improves yield), whilst enabling a low cost, high yield method of handling flexible substrates.

 For brands and designers to keep innovating and developing next generation products, they need tools and components that will enable them to do this.
 Flexible electronics allow the development of flexible components such as flexible displays and sensors which remove form factor constraints and give designers creative freedom.
 A typical example is the automotive industry where designers are already thinking outside the box by reinventing the car interior with the help of flexible displays.
-Car interiors design company, Yanfeng Automotive Interiors, has demonstrated how flexible display technology can help improve visibility and safety by incorporating a conformable OLCD provided by FlexEnable into the A-pillar of their concept car XiM17.
+French company Novares, for example, has demonstrated how flexible display technology can help improve design and safety by integrating conformable OLCDs supplied by FlexEnable into the interior of their demo car Nova Car 2.

-If you are working on a new product that requires flexible displays or sensors, please get in touch with FlexEnable at firstname.lastname@example.org.
+For more information on our flexible electronics technology, please get in touch with FlexEnable at firstname.lastname@example.org.